AdirBuskila/dormhub/SETUP.md

 ## 🎉 Success!

-Once you complete the Supabase setup, you'll have a fully functional business management system for Ofir's phone distribution company!
+Once you complete the Supabase setup, you'll have a fully functional business management system for your mobile device distribution company!